Patrick Beilein

-Patrick Jonathan Beilein (born March 23, 1983) is an American former basketball player and current coach.
-He is the head coach of the Baldwinsville Bees boys varsity basketball team in Baldwinsville, New York.
+Patrick Jonathan Beilein (born March 23, 1983) is an American former basketball player and current coach of Mohawk Valley Community College.

 Beilein has served as an American college basketball coach and is the former men's basketball head coach at Niagara University.
 He has previously served as an assistant coach for the Utah Jazz of the National Basketball Association and Dartmouth Big Green men's basketball of NCAA Division I as well as the head coach at West Virginia Wesleyan College and Le Moyne College of NCAA Division II.
 He is the son of John Beilein and has served on his father's coaching staff at University of Michigan.
 He played for his father John Beilein at West Virginia University where he tallied a total of 1001 career points.
 He earned Northeast-10 Conference Coach of the Year in 2017.
 In 2018, he became the first coach to lead his team to back-to-back NCAA Division II Tournament number one seeds in ten seasons and repeated as Northeast-10 Conference Coach of the Year.

 On October 24, 2019, Niagara announced that Beilein would resign as head coach of the men's basketball program after just seven months and before coaching his first game, citing personal reasons.